guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 accuracy, loss, and hyperparameters.
 We'll learn more about hyperparameters later in this tutorial.

+You can use the arrow keys to navigate to cells that you can't see.

 In Guild Compare, note the accuracy for the two runs --- they should be similar.
 We'd expect this because we trained the same model with the same flags and data.
 The only difference between the runs is where